Our patients love us. You will too!

 We administer a variety of preventative vaccinations including hepatitis B, flu shot, PPD, T-DAP and traveler’s medicine shots.

 We have extensive experience in the occupational health field helping businesses reduce injuries, lower costs and promote a safe workplace.
-Through management of Pulse Occupational Medicine, we offer comprehensive occupational health services to organizations of all sizes from small start-ups to large corporations with hundreds of employees.
+We offer comprehensive occupational health services to organizations of all sizes from small start-ups to large corporations with hundreds of employees.

 Our providers will travel to your location for on-site clinics, company physician services and college health clinical services.